aydend456/student/navigation/about.md

 ### Culture, Family, and Fun

-Everything for me, as for many others, revolves around family and faith.

 I am super close with my family especially my mom.
 My family has definitely a big inspiration in my life and encourages me to better myself everyday.
 I love spending time with my family and go on vacations with them.